Saharsh1005/Saharsh1005.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi! 👋 I completed my MS in CS at the [University of Illinois, Urbana-Champaign](https://siebelschool.illinois.edu/academics/graduate/ms-program), advised by [Prof. Koustuv Saha](https://koustuv.com/) and was awarded J N Tata Scholarship.
+Hi!
+I completed my MS in CS at the [University of Illinois, Urbana-Champaign](https://siebelschool.illinois.edu/academics/graduate/ms-program), advised by [Prof. Koustuv Saha](https://koustuv.com/) and was awarded J N Tata Scholarship.
 My thesis focused on developing a human-in-the-loop framework for stereotype detection in Text-to-Image models, using LLMs as social bias judges.
 I hold a B.Tech in Computer Science from Manipal Institute of Technology.

-**Industry Experience:** I work as a SWE at [Dragonfruit AI](https://www.dragonfruit.ai/), building surveillance software for retail security.
+**Industry Experience:** I have worked as a SWE/ML Intern at [Dragonfruit AI](https://www.dragonfruit.ai/), building surveillance software for retail security.
 Previously, I was an ML Scientist at [Onward Assist](https://onwardassist.ai/), where I developed AI tools for pathology.

 **Areas of focus:** Machine Learning, Software Engineering, Computer Vision, LLMs, Systems